 Mr. W. S. Davidson, Sr. came to Williston April 1, 1906, to work as cashier of the Citizens National Bank.
 The president at that time was Hank Delaney.

-The Citizens National Bank and the First National Bank, which was located where the old Model Clothing store was (later the north half of the ProReNata store), merged in 1910 keeping the name of the First National Bank and continuing their operation in the same location where the rustic log shack had been.
+The Citizens National Bank and the First National Bank, which was located where the old Model Clothing store was (now the south portion of our main bank building which houses our Trust Department and Raymond James Financial Services), merged in 1910 keeping the name of the First National Bank and continuing their operation in the same location where the rustic log shack had been.
 After the merger, C. H. Davidson remained the president.
 W. S. Davidson, Sr. remained the cashier.
 J. W. Shaw was vice president and O. W. Bell was the assistant vice president.

 In the early twenties, Mr. W. S. Davidson, Sr. and Mr. J. W. Shaw owned banks in Trenton and Springbrook, North Dakota.
 They moved both banks to Williston and formed the Commercial State Bank.
 Mr. Davidson and Mr. Shaw retained their positions with the First National Bank.
 Mr. Davidson and Mr. Shaw sold the Commercial State Bank to J. Arthur Cunningham and his brother Clarence.

-In December 1933, because of restructuring, the Bank’s name was changed from the First National Bank to the First International Bank.
+In December 1933, because of restructuring, our Bank’s name was changed from First National Bank to First International Bank.

 In April 1936, the Bank was reorganized with the Otto Bremer Company, and the Bank’s name was then changed to the American State Bank.
 Mr. W. S. Davidson, Sr. was the president; Mr. M. M. Millhouse was vice president; Mr. O. W. Bell was vice president; Mr. F. E. Stewart was cashier; and Mr. C.O.
 Harding was assistant cashier.

 Plans for the construction of the present-day American State Bank building began to formulate in the fall of 1951, when title was acquired to the property on the corner of Broadway and Main, which was occupied at that time by Anderson’s Bakery and the Diamond Rail Beer Parlor.
 Ground was broken for the basement on April 15, l955.
 The Bank relocated to this new building in April of l956.